 Here’s the secret: the very thing that makes you great at what you do is very likely the reason you’re bad at marketing.

-Look, you know what they need to do, you know why they need to do it, and you rock at walking them through it and delivering them to a better place.
-But because of your deeply nuanced understanding of the solution, when it comes to marketing, you lead with the wrong stuff.
+Look, you know what your clients need to do, you know why they need to do it, and you rock at walking them through it and delivering them to a better place.
+But because of your deeply nuanced understanding of your work, when it comes to marketing, you are likely leading with the wrong stuff.

-You want to convince them about how great the steps are, but they need to be convinced of just one thing: you can take their problems away.
+You are inclined to try to convince them about how great the steps are inside the solution, but they actually only need to be convinced of one thing: you can take their problems away.

 How do you market if you’re bad at marketing?